bbauska/LFS171x/README.md

 And so, there was kind of a DNA that was built-in and, you know, the web was not that complicated at that point in time, either.
 These standards were pretty simple, right?

-So, we just kind of did what seemed natural.
+We just kind of did what seemed natural.

 We started a mailing list.